JauraSeerat/Wonder_Vision_Face_Detection/README.md

 ### 1.Face Recognition using Siamese Network on PyTorch
 Achieved by using **Siamese Network based on PyTorch**
-- This implementation is help to recognize if two faces are similar or dissimilar.
+- This implementation is help to recognize if two faces are similar or dissimilar by calculating similarity score.
 - This has a wide scope in security, privacy sectors.
 - This implementation can be used by some academies to protect the account of each student
 - Many present application are like apple face id, recognizing persons in a group picture.